-- idmuserapp logging.xml in the install directory on a JBoss application server - custom location specified by the variable idmuserapp.logging.config.dir on Websphere or Weblogic
+- idmuserapp_logging.xml in the install directory on a JBoss application server - custom location specified by the variable idmuserapp.logging.config.dir on Websphere

-NOTE: The CONSOLE and FILE appenders are defined in jboss-log4j.xml, while the NAUDIT and OPENXDAS appenders, being specific to the User Application, are defined in idmuserapp_logging.xml.
-All loggers specific to the User Application are defined in idmuserapp_logging.xml.
+NOTE: The Console and File appenders are defined in <application server>-log4j.xml.
+The NAudit appender that is specific to the identity applications is defined in idmuserapp_logging.xml.
+All loggers specific to the identity applications are defined in idmuserapp_logging.xml.